-The Independent National Electoral Commission (INEC), President Bola Tinubu and the All Progressives Congress (APC) who jointly stood their grounds that the witnesses must not be allowed to testify until June 8 were unsettled by the former Vice President of Nigeria, Abubakar Atiku’s decision to bring subpoenaed witnesses into the hearing of his petition on Wednesday.
+The Independent National Electoral Commission (INEC), President Bola Tinubu, and the All Progressives Congress (APC), which jointly stood by their grounds that the witnesses must not be allowed to testify until June 8, were unsettled by former Vice President of Nigeria Abubakar Atiku’s decision to bring subpoenaed witnesses into the hearing of his petition on Wednesday.

-Following the PEPC’s worry on Tuesday that Atiku and the PDP were releasing their exhibits in bits and pieces, their attorney, Mr Eyitayo Jegede, SAN, complained that INEC was impeding their legal action against Tinubu and the APC despite the fact that they had paid the electoral body Six Million Naira (N6,000,000) in fees.
-They accordingly requested and were given permission to summon witnesses at the court’s resumed hearing.
+Following the PEPC’s concern on Tuesday that Atiku and the PDP were releasing their exhibits in pieces, their attorney, Mr Eyitayo Jegede, SAN, complained that INEC was impeding their legal action against Tinubu and the APC.
+However, they had paid the electoral body Six Million Naira (N6,000,000) in fees.
+Accordingly, they requested and were permitted to summon witnesses at the court’s resumed hearing.

 Atiku, the Peoples Democratic Party (PDP) candidate in the contested presidential election on February 25, had invited his first subpoenaed witness before the Presidential Election Petition Court (PEPEC) to present some sensitive papers during the resumed hearing on Wednesday.
 However, INEC and Tinubu vigorously protested the action.

-Through their respective solicitors, INEC, Tinubu, and the APC objected to the witness’s testimony, who was allegedly an Adhoc staff member of INEC.
+Through their respective solicitors, INEC, Tinubu, and the APC objected to the witness’s testimony, allegedly an Adhoc staff member of INEC.

 Following the admission of exhibits from 10 local governments in Kogi State, lead PDP attorney Chief Chris Uche, SAN, put in one of his named witnesses who testified about how INEC failed to transfer results in real-time “as promised.”

-Uche informed the court that the petitioners have three witnesses who have been subpoenaed shortly after the witness’s cross-examination, Hon.
+Uche informed the court that the petitioners have three witnesses subpoenaed shortly after the witness’s cross-examination, Hon.
 Ndubuisi Nwobu of Anambra State, finished.
 Uche then went to call the first witness, an Adhoc staff member of INEC.

-However, immediately the witness entered the witness box and barely before he could take his oath, counsel to INEC, Mr Abubakar Mahmoud, SAN, rose in objection to the hearing of the evidence of the witness.
+However, immediately after the witness entered the witness box, and barely before he could take his oath, INEC counsel Mr Abubakar Mahmoud, SAN, rose to object to hearing the witness’s evidence.

-He told the court that he had only received the witness’s statement this morning and would need to review it in order to conduct a thorough cross-examination.
+He told the court that he had only received the witness’s statement this morning and would need to review it to conduct a thorough cross-examination.

-Both Tinubu’s attorney, Chief Akin Olujimi, SAN, and the attorney for the APC, Prince Lateef Fagbemi, SAN, agreed with him, stating that they had only received the statement from Tinubu and had not yet read it.
+Both Tinubu’s attorney, Chief Akin Olujimi, SAN, and the APC attorney, Prince Lateef Fagbemi, SAN, agreed with him, stating that they had only received Tinubu’s statement and had not yet read it.

 In response, Uche stated that because the witness had been subpoenaed, they were not obligated to give the respondents his statement first.
 He also claimed that the witness’s testimony wasn’t unusual enough to call for an adjournment.

-Uche begged the court to call at least one of the subpoenaed witnesses so that they could use their given time wisely and avoid having it cut short by the adjournment.
+Uche begged the court to call at least one of the witnesses who had been subpoenaed so that they could use their time wisely and avoid having it cut short by the adjournment.

 Following the respondents’ insistence, Uche urged the court to adjourn till tomorrow for the calling of the three subpoenaed witnesses.